High School (9–12)

 Korean I introduces students to the Korean language and culture, providing a strong foundation in listening, speaking, reading, and writing.
 Students will learn Hangul, the Korean writing system, along with essential vocabulary, grammar, and pronunciation.
 The course emphasizes basic communication skills, enabling students to engage in simple conversations about everyday topics.
 Through cultural exploration, including…

-• AP Cyber: Networking
+• AP Networking Fundamentals

 • American Sign Language IV